Anna-cell/mimeco/source/usage.rst

 .. code-block:: python

-    {metabolic id : [proportion of samples featuring inverse secretion/ uptake for given metabolite, proportion of samples with metabolite exchange from model1 to model2, proportion of samples with metabolite exchange from model2 to model1]}
+    {metabolic id :
+    [proportion of samples featuring inverse secretion/ uptake for given metabolite, proportion of samples with metabolite exchange from model1 to model2, proportion of samples with metabolite exchange from model2 to model1]}

 As the selected metabolites are the one favoring model2, it is interesting to run the function twice while inversing models position.

-See <Practical example> for an application of both function and interprtation of results.
+See <Practical example> for an application of both function and interpretation of results.